mmeany/springboot-rabbit-bridge-play/rabbit-bridge/README.md

 The REST API is documented using Swagger and can be accessed at [OpenAPI Docs](http://localhost:8080/swagger-ui.html).

-To change the RabbitMQ environment, update the `application.yml` file in the `src/main/resources` directory.
+To change the RabbitMQ environment, update the [application.yml](src/main/resources/application.yml) file in the `src/main/resources` directory.

 ## Using the API

-There are two phases to using the API, capture and query.
+There are three phases to using the API; capture, query and dispose.

 ### Capture